Montessori Education: Frequently Asked Questions

 2. Fosters the development of cooperative play and community

-3. Places children at the center of the learning environment
+3. Places children at the centre of the learning environment

 4. Children pick up on their discipline easily and quickly